 |Use attribute scope queries||Indicates whether attribute scope queries should be used.
 Attribute scope queries allow for efficient directory searches qualifying records based on the entries in another record's attribute.
 The Azure Multi-Factor Authentication Server uses attribute scope queries to efficiently query the users that are a member of a security group.

 Note: There are some cases where attribute scope queries are supported, but shouldn't be used.
 For example, Active Directory can have issues with attribute scope queries when a security group contains members from more than one domain.
-In this case the checkbox should be unchecked.
+In this case, unselect the checkbox.

 The following table describes the LDAP configuration settings.